,

 Most start gambling as entertainment, and the thoughts of winning and what to do with the money are thrilling.
 But keeping that thought while continuing to gamble over time can be traitorous.
 Most forms of gambling will not make gamblers rich, only the casino.
 Our article about the addiction curve says people are out of thin ice if they gamble to win money.

 Gambling with the belief that it can change one’s life is dangerous.
-It’s a dream that many of our members share: The dream to win big and change their lives.
+Many of our members share this dream: to win big and change their lives.
 In the end, they realized they needed to stop gambling.

 27. Believe you’re different – others can have problems with gambling